 - Reaching Horizon Lanka from the airport

 - Driving in Sri Lanka

-Each tourist coming to Sri Lanka should obtain an Electronic Travel Authorization (ETA) prior to his arrival.
-The fee and the application process vary according to the nationality of the applicant.
+Each tourist coming to Sri Lanka should obtain an Electronic Travel Authorization (ETA) prior to their arrival.
+The fees and application processes vary according to the nationality of the applicant.
 Visit www.eta.gov.lk to obtain more information and apply for your visa.

 The ETA is valid for 30 days.
-Each visitor has the possibility of prolonging their stay up to 90 days.
-The extension will have to be requested by the volunteer in person at the Department of Immigration and Emigration in Colombo before the ETA’s expiration date.
+Each visitor has the possibility of prolonging their stay by 60 days up to a total of 90 days.
+The extension will have to be requested by the volunteer, in person, at the Department of Immigration and Emigration in Colombo before the ETA’s expiration date.